fkarg/fkarg.github.io/drafts/rat-meetup.md

 Discussions get painful with a lot of people.
 We don't have 'talking queues' or any form of heavy moderation, but it's probably inevitable should we continue to grow leaps and bounds.

-Continuing to grow also increases the chance to encounter someone with adversary intentions (for whatever reasons), and we are not prepared for that, at all.
+Continuing to grow also increases the chance to encounter someone with adversary intentions (for whatever reasons) <!-- or incompatible goals / preferences --> , and we are not prepared for that, at all.

 ### Own Infrastructure